PML696/overthewire_bandit_writeup_PML/bandit.md

 #### Level 6 -> Level 7

 Here I did the same thing as before just making some minute changes in my code according to the characteristics given.
+Although I committed many errors while forming the code in between.
 The codes are given below.
-I got the password as z7WtoNQU2XfjmMtWA8u5rN4vzqu4v99S
+I got the password as z7WtoNQU2XfjmMtWA8u5rN4vzqu4v99S Codes used:
-Codes used:
 ```
 find / -user bandit7 -group bandit6 -size 33c -type f 2>/dev/null